HTGAzureX1212/hartex-discord.py/README.md

 What is HarTex?
 ---

-HarTex is a multi-purpose Discord Bot written with discord.py.
+HarTex is a utilitarian and administration Discord Bot written with discord.py.

-Author: HTGAzureX1212#2450.
+### Development Team
+---

 License: MIT
 ---